sanity-io/sanitype/README.md

 ## Schema type features

 - [ ] **Parse error formatters**:
-      Parse errors are currently represented as a data structure containing array of node paths and errors - there should be some basic utils for formatting these nicely
+      Parse errors are currently represented as a content structure containing array of node paths and errors - there should be some basic utils for formatting these nicely
   - [ ] Terminal (optionally w/colors)
   - [ ] React
   - [ ] Plain HTML